-The streaming platform Netflix will feature a brand-new series based on the first novel of Morgan’s Takeshi Kovacs trilogy, the eponymous “Altered Carbon”.
-Coming on February 2nd 2018, a ten-episode first season will be released.
+The streaming platform Netflix features a brand-new series based on the first novel of Morgan’s Takeshi Kovacs trilogy, the eponymous “Altered Carbon”.
+Released on February 2nd 2018, a ten-episode first season got released.
 Created by Laeta Kalogridis and featuring (among others) Joel Kinnaman, James Purefoy and Martha Higareda.1

 Laeta Kalogridis first optioned the rights to Morgan’s novel soon after it got published at the beginning of the new millennium.
 The title was quite tough to sell to production studios though, especially as the base material was not tied to a well-known franchise.
 Due to its quite complex plot and the futuristic setting, which requires a lot of effort regarding special effects and film sets, the production costs were estimated as very high – too high, from the point of view of most producers at the time.
 The inclusion of a great deal of adult material in the novel also did not help to find production partners.
 Finally, Netflix decided to give it a try and started the production in 2016.2

 Kalogridis gave the following interesting answer, when asked about her team’s aims regarding design, setting and characters: